MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

     `add an option for “Completed” to the Status column`

-1. Select the **Status** column name dropdown menu and then select **View column** where you can view the columns’ properties and the current status details and data.
-You should see the following choices: Pending, Confirmed, Cancelled, and Completed.
+1. Again, locate and select the **Status** column, then select **View column**.
+Notice there are now four choices: Pending, Confirmed, Cancelled, and Completed.

     > [!NOTE]
     >